Integrations

 • Expires: When the key will expire

-The API Keys tab displays all your API keys with their status and expiration information.
+The API keys tab shows all your keys with their status and expiration info.

 Deleting API keys